-1 Whereas, There is a predicted shortage of 40,800-104,900 physicians in the U.S. by 2 2025;1 and 3 4 Whereas, There are many qualified International Medical Graduates (IMGs) waiting for a 5 residency position2; and 6 7 Whereas, U.S. medical schools and the Accreditation Council of Graduate Medical Education 8 (ACGME) are moving towards competency-based criteria and not necessarily time-based 9 criteria for graduation3; and 10 11 Whereas, Many overseas residency programs are equally as rigorous as residency programs in 12 the U.S.; and 13 14 Whereas, Many well trained and experienced IMGs could meet the competency-based criteria 15 required for graduation from the residency programs; and 16 17 Whereas, There is precedent where several physicians who were trained abroad entered 18 medical practice in the U.S., or even served on U.S. medical school faculties, without being 19 required to undergo any additional residency training; therefore be it 20 21 RESOLVED, That the American Medical Association accept it as a policy that IMGs who have 22 completed residency programs in their own countries, have passed the USMLE I, II, and III to be 23 eligible for a license to practice medicine without additional residency training in the U.S..
-24 (Directive to Take Action) 25
+1 Whereas, There is a predicted shortage of 40,800-104,900 physicians in the U.S. by 2 2025;1 and 3 4 Whereas, There are many qualified International Medical Graduates (IMGs) waiting for a 5 residency position;2 and 6 7 Whereas, U.S. medical schools and the Accreditation Council of Graduate Medical Education 8 (ACGME) are moving towards competency-based criteria and not necessarily time-based 9 criteria for graduation;3 and 10 11 Whereas, Many overseas residency programs are equally as rigorous as residency programs in 12 the U.S.; and 13 14 Whereas, Many well trained and experienced IMGs could meet the competency-based criteria 15 required for graduation from the residency programs; and 16 17 Whereas, There is precedent where several physicians who were trained abroad entered 18 medical practice in the U.S., or even served on U.S. medical school faculties, without being 19 required to undergo any additional residency training; therefore be it 20 21 RESOLVED, That the American Medical Association work with other stakeholders including the 22 Accreditation Council of Graduate Medical Education, Association of American Medical 23 Colleges and the American Board of Medical Specialties, to allow IMGS who have completed 24 residency programs in their own countries, to take the specialties exam without being required 25 to complete additional residency training in the U.S. (Directive to Take Action) 26